-Depreciation is recognised in the consolidated statement of income on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
+Depreciation is recognized in the consolidated statement of income on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Leased assets are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the Group will obtain ownership by the end of the lease term.
-Management's estimated useful lives for the years ended March 31, 2011, 2010 and 2009 were as follows:
+Management's estimated useful lives for the years ended March 31, 2012, 2011 and 2010 were as follows: